 - Do yoga asanas like Padmasan, Paschimotanasana, Bhujangasana, Sarvangasana, and Trikonasana.

 Please find below the infographic on Natural Ayurvedic Remedy to Overcome Impotence.
 Feel free to use this infographic but make sure to cite us at HealthyBazar.

-Ayurvedic treatment does not directly affect the hormonal system but plays a vital role in making the reproductive system normal and maintaining equilibrium, resulting in favorable fertilization conditions.
+Ayurveda Male Infertility Treatment does not directly affect the hormonal system, but plays a vital role in making the reproductive system normal and maintaining equilibrium, resulting in favorable fertilization conditions.
 Ayurveda considered male sexual dysfunction thousands of years ago and mentioned a unique treatment method named Vajikaran-Chikitsa (Aphrodisiac therapy).
-Along with that, appropriate use of plant-based remedies, a proper diet, lifestyle pattern, and Panchakarma therapy are recommended for treating male infertility.
+Also, appropriate use of plant-based remedies, a proper diet, lifestyle pattern, and Panchakarma therapy are recommended for treating male infertility.